hetsko/raspios-anvil/ansible/README.md

 [Ansible](https://docs.ansible.com/ansible/latest/) is an IT automation tool.
 It is used to (remotely) configure systems, deploy applications.
 It is a more convenient, more manageable and standardized alternative to writing plain shell scripts.
+It also prints a nice colorful overview of tasks that were executed during the run, whether any failed, etc.
-The tasks are described in YAML files and Ansible executes python code in the background.
+The tasks are described in YAML files and Ansible implements them in python under the hood.

 In this case, it is used: